john-cd/rust_howto/src/categories/asynchronous/__async.md

 # Async

-Asynchronous programming{{hi:Asynchronous programming}}, or async{{hi:async}} for short, is a concurrent{{hi:concurrent}} programming model supported by an increasing number of programming languages.
+Asynchronous programming{{hi:Asynchronous programming}}, or async{{hi:async}} for short, is a concurrent{{hi:Concurrency}} programming model supported by an increasing number of programming languages.
 It lets you run a large number of concurrent tasks, while preserving much of the look and feel of ordinary synchronous programming, through the async/await{{hi:async/await}} syntax

 [Are we async yet?][are-we-async-yet?-website]⮳